 New council house properties, either constructed or acquired at market value, are revalued downwards on completion to recognise that Council Dwellings are valued on the balance sheet at existing use value-social housing (39% of the market value).
 HRA properties are re-valued at 1 April on a Beacon Basis.
 Beacon types being defined by the number of bedrooms, the type of property, its area and whether it is a traditional or non-traditional build.
 So, with the exception of the properties which were converted into maisonettes and expenditure on replacing fully depreciated components, works done after this date have not been deemed to add value to the Beacon.
-The Council's housing stock was valued by external valuers Savills.
+The Council's housing stock was valued by external valuer Savills.
+The latest valuation certificates are dated 1 April 2017.
+A review is undertaken at year end to ensure valuations undertaken on 1 April are still appropriate as at the balance sheet date and uplifted/amended if required.